Wikipedia - Free Ency

-● Vampires/Dracula from Castle of Spirits by Rowena Gilbert is no longer available.
+Article on "Vampires/Dracula" from Castle of Spirits by Rowena Gilbert is no longer available.
 (Sad to inform you that Rowena Gilbert passed away in March 2008).
 Part of her writing on Vampires/Dracula is preserved here: "Another medical condition attributed to vampires publicly aired by Professor David Dolphin (Canadian biochemist) in 1982 is that they could be suffering from a congenital blood disorder known as iron-deficiency porphyria now dubbed 'Dracula Disease'.
 The metabolism of sufferers is very inefficient in combining iron with complex compounds called porphyrins to yield haem, an much needed component of the blood pigment haemoglobin.
 The disease results in their skin becoming increasingly impregnated with iron-free porphyrins, which are stimulated by daylight to incite a chain of reactions causing skin lesions and other disfigurements.
 To avoid this, sufferers tend to only come out at night - they also suffer from gum tightening which causes the teeth to protrude - giving them vampire-like appearance and habits.
 Even more fascinating is that garlic activates a killer enzyme which destroys that which is most valuable to them - the precious haem which their bodies is lacking - hence they are pretty much allergic to it!"

 ● Step 7 - Medical Information: The "Dracula Disease".
 "This rare disease known as the 'vampire' or 'Dracula' disease, or by its proper medical name, porphyria, is thought to be one of the reasons for the vampire scares throughout time in cultures around the world."

 ● Vampires: Fact, Fiction and Folklore.
 The Real History of Vampires by Benjamin Radford, LiveScience Contributor, 29 Oct.
 2012.
 "Vampire Origins: The vampires most people are familiar with (such as Dracula) are revenants - human corpses that are said to return from the grave to harm the living; these vampires have Slavic origins only a few hundred years old.
 But other, older, versions of the vampire were not thought to be human at all but instead supernatural, possibly demonic, entities that did not take human form."